winningproduct/learn-portal/README.md

 - Study current world & market trends to align the purpose for the product with a mega trend

 ## Focus (Select a specialization to target)
-Now that you have explored different avenues, start locking-down on a specific area with best potential
+Now that you have explored different avenues, start locking-down on a specific area with best potential.
 #### Technical Feasibility
 - Verify if the solution is technology feasible to implement with available resources
 #### Low Fidelity Prototype